-The Company estimated the fair value and carrying value of its total long term debt, including current portion was \$2,411 million and \$2,251 million, respectively, at June 30, 2021.
-At December 31, 2020, the Company estimated the fair value and carrying value of this debt were \$2,509 million and \$2,281 million, respectively.
-The fair value of long-term debt is based on recent trade information in the financial markets of the Company's public debt or is determined by discounting future cash flows using interest rates available at June 30, 2021 and December 31, 2020 to companies with similar credit ratings for issues with similar terms and maturities.
+The estimated fair value and carrying value of the Company's total debt was \$2,227 million and \$2,076 million, respectively, at September 30, 2021.
+At December 31, 2020, the estimated fair value and carrying value were \$2,509 million and \$2,281 million, respectively.
+The fair value of long-term debt is based on recent trade information in the financial markets of the Company's public debt or is determined by discounting future cash flows using interest rates available at September 30, 2021 and December 31, 2020 to companies with similar credit ratings for issues with similar terms and maturities.
 It is considered a Level 2 fair value measurement.